-In this regard, in terms of provisions of the SEBI ICDR Regulations and the SEBI Rights Issue Circulars, the Rights Entitlements credited to the respective demat accounts of the Eligible Equity Shareholders shall be admitted for trading on the Stock Exchanges under ISIN [•] subject to requisite approvals.
+In this regard, in terms of provisions of the SEBI ICDR Regulations and the SEBI Rights Issue Circulars, the Rights Entitlements credited to the respective demat accounts of the Eligible Equity Shareholders shall be admitted for trading on the Stock Exchanges under ISIN INE978A20019 subject to requisite approvals.
 The details for trading in Rights Entitlements will be as specified by the Stock Exchanges from time to time.
 The Rights Entitlements are tradable in dematerialized form only.
-The market lot for trading of Rights Entitlements is 1 (one) Rights Entitlements.
+The market lot for trading of Rights Entitlements.

-The On Market Renunciation shall take place only during the Renunciation Period for On Market Renunciation, i.e., $[\bullet]$, $[\bullet]$ to $[\bullet]$, $[\bullet]$ (both days inclusive).
-The Investors holding the Rights Entitlements who desire to sell their Rights Entitlements will have to do so through their registered stock brokers by quoting the ISIN INE978A01027 and indicating the details of the Rights Entitlements they intend to sell.
+The On Market Renunciation shall take place only during the Renunciation Period for On Market Renunciation, i.e., Monday, January 30, 2023 to Wednesday, February 8, 2023 (both days inclusive).
+The Investors holding the Rights Entitlements who desire to sell their Rights Entitlements will have to do so through their registered stock brokers by quoting the ISIN INE978A20019 and indicating the details of the Rights Entitlements they intend to sell.
 The Investors can place order for sale of Rights Entitlements only to the extent of Rights Entitlements available in their demat account.